N25 road (Ireland): Route

 From Waterford, the N25 moves north to cross the River Barrow into County Wexford further up its estuary, bypassing New Ross over Ireland's longest bridge, the Rose Fitzgerald Kennedy Bridge, since 29 January 2020.
-East of the town, the N30 diverges and connects northeast to Enniscorthy on the M11 Dublin – Wexford motorway.
-The N25 continues east to Wexford and meets the end of the N11 road west of the town.
-The N25 skirts the edge of the town around to the south and passes west of Rosslare to reach Rosslare Harbour.
+The existing N25 into New Ross was redesignated as the R723 at that time.
+East of the town, the N30 diverges and connects northeast to Enniscorthy, Clonroche and the M11 Dublin – Wexford motorway.
+The N25 continues east to Wexford and meets the end of the N11 road which comes from Dublin and all the towns and villages including Enniscorthy at the New Ross Road Roundabout positioned west of the town.
+The N25 skirts the edge of the town around to the south and passes west of Tagoat and Rosslare to descend to reach Rosslare Harbour.

 Proposed developments

 Some sections of the route have been proposed for upgrade to motorway standard.
 Part of the N25 dual carriageway in Midleton is to have all its junctions grade-separated and all direct accesses removed from the route (by the construction of a parallel road), thus making it suitable for upgrade to motorway status.

 As of the early 21st century, TII was examining the possibility of a new road from Midleton to Youghal, with route options being investigated.
 As part of the Atlantic Corridor road scheme, the section of road between Waterford and Rosslare Europort was proposed to be built as high quality dual carriageway or motorway standard.
 In early 2022, it was announced that due to a funding shortfall, the portion from Carrigtwohill to Midleton would not be upgraded.